How to Close a Sale:

 Clearly, this closing technique isn’t appropriate for every situation (it’s called “selling,” after all, not “giving away”).
 But for important or very large deals, offering an exclusive or time-sensitive add-on to sweeten the pot might be a smart move.
 Price discounts could also make sense in competitive markets.
 However, it’s up to management whether they empower reps to make discount or freebie offers on their own.

-6) Use “Taking all of your requirements and desires into consideration, I think these two products would work best for you.
+6) “Taking all of your requirements and desires into consideration, I think these two products would work best for you.
 Would you like to go with [X] or [Y]?”

-This is another classic sales closing technique called the alternative close.
 The rationale behind giving two alternatives is that the prospect will be more inclined to choose one than turn both away (a third option that’s been discreetly taken off the table).
 The rep thus increases their chances of hearing a “yes” to something rather than a “no” to everything.

-7) Use “I’d hate to see [negative consequence] befall your company because you didn’t have the right product in place.
+7) “I’d hate to see [negative consequence] befall your company because you didn’t have the right product in place.
 Do you want to take the crucial step to protecting your organization today?”

 Fear is a powerful motivator.
 This closing tactic is most effective in situations where the consequences of not buying will actually harm the business, instead of simply allowing the status quo to continue.
 It’s best to pair this line with external factors, such as new legislation or economic conditions, which prospects can’t control.

-8) Use "Why don't you give it/us a try?"
+8) "Why don't you give it/us a try?"

 It sounds so simple, doesn't it?
 The disarming and unassuming quality of this question is precisely why sales expert Brian Tracy recommends it.
 Phrasing the decision as "giving the product a chance" instead of "making a commitment" downplays the risk and ramps up the rapport.

-9) Use "If you sign the contract today, I can guarantee we can do [special request the buyer asked for].
+9) "If you sign the contract today, I can guarantee we can do [special request the buyer asked for].
 How does that sound?"

 Similar to #2, but with one important caveat.
 The closing question in #2 assumes that the salesperson will resolve a prospect objection before they sign the contract.
 This closing technique-- called a "rebound close" -- promises that the rep will grant a special request after the prospect provides their John Hancock.
 This critical change in the closing timeframe reflects the difference between a deal-killing objection (that other vendors might be able to address) and a special favor (that other vendors will likely be similarly hesitant to grant).

-10) Use "I know you said you need to have a solution in place by [date].
+10) "I know you said you need to have a solution in place by [date].
 Working backward from that day and factoring in implementation and training time, it looks like we'd need to have a signed contract by [date] in order to meet that deadline.
 Can you commit to that signing date?"